-The Hotel Windsor is not only close to my heart, but is special in her own right as the last remaining grand heritage hotel in Australia, built in 1883 during the Victorian period.
-Designed by architect, Charles Webb, The Hotel Windsor even pre-dates some of the world’s most iconic luxury hotels, such as The Savoy in London, The Waldorf Astoria in New York, The Ritz in Paris, and Raffles Hotel in Singapore.
-Originally named The Grand Hotel, the name was changed to The Windsor after hosting a luncheon attended by His Royal Highness, The Prince of Wales in 1923, who is famously known for abdicating the throne to marry divorcee, Wallis Simpson.
+The Windsor is the last remaining grand heritage hotel in Australia, built in 1883 and designed by architect, Charles Webb.
+The Windsor pre-dates some of the world’s most iconic luxury hotels, such as The Savoy in London, The Waldorf Astoria in New York, The Ritz in Paris, and Raffles Hotel in Singapore.
+Originally named The Grand Hotel, the name was changed to The Windsor after hosting a luncheon attended by Edward VIII, The Prince of Wales in 1923.
+Edward is famously known for abdicating the throne to marry Wallis Simpson, changing the line of succession.

-As a keen lover of history from the Victorian period, staying at The Hotel Windsor is like stepping back in time.
-There is a sense of elegance and tradition that is embedded in the excellent service and attention to detail the staff maintain, and although the hotel is showing signs of age, she is due to begin a full scale restoration and renovation in 2018.
-The Windsor is located in the old heart of the city, close to Parliament House and the beautiful Treasury Gardens.
-Surrounded by theatres, restaurants, and parks – the city is right outside the front door, simply descend the red carpeted stairs and you will find everything you need within walking distance or a short tram ride away.
+As a keen lover of history from the Victorian period, staying at The Windsor is like stepping back in time.
+There is an air of elegance and tradition that is embedded in the excellent service and attention to detail demonstrated by the staff.
+The Windsor is located in the old heart of the city on Spring Street, close to Parliament House and the beautiful Treasury Gardens.
+Surrounded by theatres, restaurants, and green spaces with the city right outside the front door.
+Simply descend the red carpeted stairs and you will find everything you need within walking distance or a short tram ride away.

 Afternoon tea at The Windsor is a quintessential Melbourne tradition.
-The hotel has served over two million guests since 1883, and still attracts hundreds of people each week.
-When you look around the tea room, there are young people sipping tea with the grandmothers, mothers and daughters, families celebrating birthdays and graduations.
-There is a lovely ambiance and atmosphere in the room that imbues a feeling that is both special and a little bit magical.
+The hotel has served over two million guests since 1883 and still attracts hundreds of people each week.
+Looking around the tea room, there are young people sipping tea with the grandmothers and mothers, all dressed in their finest attire.

-High Tea is served on a three tiered silver stand brimming with delights – the famous scones are on top, both traditional and sultana flavours baked fresh daily and served with clotted cream and raspberry jam or lemon curd.
-The second tier offers a selection of gourmet savoury pastries, and the bottom is full of delightful ribbon sandwiches filled with cucumber and butter, egg mayonnaise with dill, smoked salmon with cream cheese, and ham with English mustard.
-On the weekends, you also have access to the heavenly dessert buffet, spread with 130 years worth of Windsor classics, fresh fruit, and a chocolate fountain.
-Afternoon Tea comes with a glass of French bubbles, a choice of beautiful teas that are served in a tea pot.
-All of the crockery is custom made, white with silver embellishment.
+High Tea is served on a three tiered silver stand brimming with delights – the famous scones are on top in both traditional and sultana flavours, baked fresh daily and served with clotted cream and raspberry jam or lemon curd.
+The second tier offers a selection of gourmet savoury pastries and the bottom is full of soft ribbon sandwiches filled with cucumber and butter, egg mayonnaise with dill, smoked salmon with cream cheese, and ham with English mustard.
+On the weekends there is also a heavenly dessert buffet spread with 130 years of Windsor classics and a chocolate fountain.
+Afternoon Tea comes with a glass of French bubbles and a choice of beautiful teas that are served in a silver pot.
+All of the crockery is custom made, white with silver embellishments.

-While we were in the city, we decided to make the most of Melbourne’s thriving theatre scene, opting to see Saturday matinee of Aladdin, and then we were extremely lucky to win front row seats to see Book of Mormon on Sunday.
+While we were in the city, we decided to take advantage of Melbourne’s thriving theatre scene with a Saturday matinee of Aladdin, and then we were very lucky to win front row seats to Book of Mormon on Sunday.
 Both shows were brilliant for utterly different reasons.
-Aladdin was an explosion of colour and stayed true to the family friendly Disney classic, while Book of Mormon was so blasphemously hilarious it actually brought tears to my eyes.
+Aladdin was an explosion of colour and stayed true to the Disney classic, whereas Book of Mormon was blasphemously hilarious and actually brought tears to my eyes from laughing so much.